Digital Maturity

 In 2019, Scotland undertook its first digital maturity assessment across health and social care.
 All 14 territorial health boards, 6 special health boards and 22 Local Authorities completed the assessment and feedback about the process was extremely positive.

 Unfortunately, much of the work planned to take forward the learning from the assessment was disrupted by the COVID-19 pandemic.
-However, work is underway to take forward the next iteration of the digital maturity assessment as set out in the Digital Health and Care Strategy.
+However, work was resumed in 2022-23 and a summary report of the digital maturity results published in December 2023, as set out in the Digital Health and Care Strategy.